1. What is AskCharity?

 When a charity contact signs up to the service they can choose to receive ‘general’ requests, ‘category’ requests or both.

-If your request is related to a particular theme, such as health or armed forces, please pick the category option and select the relevant categories.
+Since Covid-19, we’ve seen recent stories on charities unable to fundraise fast enough to meet the growing demand, those self-isolating because of underlying health conditions, and expert advice on mental health management.
+If your request is related to a particular theme, such as mental health or homelessness, please pick the category option and select the relevant categories.
 This means your request will get sent out to the people best placed to help you.
-The ‘general’ option is intended for general calls for stories or new research where there isn’t a theme.
+The ‘general’ option is intended for general calls for stories or new research where it isn’t limited to a particular cause or group.

 The best requests make it clear what it is they are after, how that is relevant to what charities do and how the charity can benefit (ie from a mention in the resulting story).
 And please make sure that you leave your contact details so that people can respond to your request!